dotnet/coreclr/Documentation/design-docs/tiered-compilation-guide.md

 # Using Tiered Compilation

+Tiered compilation is enabled by default from .NET Core 2.2 preview 2 and in 3.0 daily builds.

 - Download the .NET Core SDK from the [download archives](https://www.microsoft.com/net/download/archives)
   - For the latest pre-release installers, download a [daily build](https://github.com/dotnet/core/blob/master/daily-builds.md)
-- Enable tiered compilation
-  - Tiered compilation is now enabled by default in the .NET Core daily builds
-  - There are plans to enable tiered compilation by default in .NET Core 2.2.
-For the time being, for .NET Core 2.1 and 2.2, tiered compilation may be enabled in any of the following ways ([instructions](https://github.com/aspnet/JitBench/blob/tiered_compilation_demo/README.md#16-run-the-app-with-tiered-compilation-enabled)):
+- For .NET Core 2.1 and 2.2 preview 1, tiered compilation may be enabled in any of the following ways ([instructions](https://github.com/aspnet/JitBench/blob/tiered_compilation_demo/README.md#16-run-the-app-with-tiered-compilation-enabled)):
     - In `<app>.csproj` before the build
     - In `<app>.runtimeconfig.json` after the build alongside the app assembly, before running the app
     - With an environment variable before running the app (in a console, or at user or system level)